ahsanihlwn/lpunpack/README.md

 ### Check super image type
     To quickly detect the super image type without extracting: lpunpack SUPER_IMAGE --type
+### lpunpack SUPER_IMAGE OUT_DIR --norm
+    This is useful when only one logical slot is needed and duplicate slot outputs should be avoided.
 ### Convert super image to unsparse format
     To unsparse the super image before extraction: lpunpack SUPER_IMAGE OUT_DIR --unsparse